stevenli2020/swarm-scaler/README.md

 Nodes Setup:

-* On the first node
+* On the first node:

 ```bash
 ssh-keygen -t rsa -f ~/.ssh/id_rsa -P ""
 cat .ssh/id_rsa.pub
 ```
-From the above commands, you will be able to get the public RSA key of Node 1
+**From the above commands, you will be able to get the [RSA PUBLIC KEY FROM NODE 1] which will be used in the Node 2

-* On the second node
+* On the second node:

 ```bash
 ssh-keygen -t rsa -f ~/.ssh/id_rsa -P ""